nkcs-iclab/linglong/README.md

 The required packages are not listed in `setup.py` yet, so you need to install them manually.

-1. Create new conda environment with either `environment.yaml`.
+1. Create new conda environment with `environment.yaml`.

     ```
     conda env create -f environment.yaml